bids-standard/bids-specification/CONTRIBUTING.md

 - [mkdocs](https://www.mkdocs.org/#installation) and how to install it locally,
 - [about the material them](https://squidfunk.github.io/mkdocs-material/) we use.

-You will also need several other mkdocs plugins (like `branchcustomization` or `macros`).
+You will also need several other mkdocs plugins (like `branchcustomization` and `macros`).

-To install all of this make sure you have a recent version of python on your computer.
+To install all of this make sure you have a recent version of Python on your computer.
-You can follow [those instructions](http://handbook.datalad.org/en/latest/intro/installation.html#python-3-all-operating-systems) to help you set it up.
+The [DataLad Handbook(http://handbook.datalad.org/en/latest/intro/installation.html#python-3-all-operating-systems) provides helpful instructions for setting up Python.

 An easy way to install the correct version of mkdocs and all the other required extensions is to use the `requirements.txt` file contained in this repository,